 Roth Conversion and Your FAFSA

 There’s no “if’s”, “and’s”, or “but’s” about it, a conversion is what is its and that “is” taxable.
-Many forms of scholarships, grants, and loans are based on the household income.
-In the event, you do a sizeable conversion, you’ll see the your AGI rise and the financial aid office take a closer look.
+Many forms of scholarships, grants, and loans are based on household income.
+In the event, you do a sizeable conversion, you’ll see your AGI rise and the financial aid office take a closer look.